dukeboard/kevoree-modeling-framework/README.md

+#The Kevoree Modeling organization has moved to a new repository => https://github.com/kevoree-modeling see you there !

 #WARNING, THIS DOCUMENTATION IS NOT UPDATED WITH THE KMF version 4, new documentation aligned with the new asyncronous semantic coming soon...

 Kevoree Modeling